 - For your convenience, PARKING will be provided offsite.
-Free shuttle buses will transport you to Kappas Green, where all the open homes will be in easy walking distance.
+Free shuttle buses will transport you to a central staging area, where all the open homes will be in easy walking distance.
 There is no tour parking in the Floating Homes Community.
 Parking instructions will be emailed to each advanced registrant.

 - There is no smoking allowed on any of the docks.

 - Please do not bring food or drinks into houseboats.

 - Dogs are not allowed on the tour.

 - Use caution when walking along the docks and especially when moving on and off each home.

 - A few homeowners ask tourists to put on shoe coverings or to remove their shoes before entering their floating home.
 For that reason, we recommend wearing comfortable, slip-on shoes.
 High heeled shoes are not advisable.
 The tour does involve a bit of walking!